olof-nord/bvg-traffic-information/README.md

 Berliner Verkehrsbetriebe (German: "Berlin Transport Company") is is the main public transport company of Berlin, Germany.

 ### Verkehrsmeldungen API
-- This project makes use of the BVG Verkehrsmeldungen API - using the 'dev' instance.
+- This project makes use of the BVG Verkehrsmeldungen API.
-- The endpoint used is specified in [the API specification](https://github.com/olof-nord/bvg-traffic-information-app/blob/master/api/spec.yaml).
 - Note that a BVG API token is required for authentication.
-- This could be put in a `.env` file in the root folder with a key `BVG_API_KEY=xyz` specified.
-- The token could also be set by setting the environment variable `export BVG_API_KEY=xyz` before starting.
+- For more details, see the [developer readme](https://github.com/olof-nord/bvg-traffic-information-app/blob/master/traffic-information-app/README.md).

 ## Technologies used
 ### Frameworks